 Without a focal point, a space can seem empty and unfinished try interior design with signs.
 Bold, digitally printed graphics can be printed directly to vinyl, which is then installed onto an interior wall.
 You can dramatically improve blank wall with vinyl wall graphics.
 Printed wall graphics are always laminated to ensure longevity and durability.
 Environmental concerns can be address with non-PVC vinyl, ensuring peace of mind knowing that you’re not polluting the air.

 Have you ever tried designing something on the computer?
 It’s not as easy as you would think!
-Graphic designing has come so far from hand-drawn thumbnail sketches.
+Graphic design has come so far from hand-drawn thumbnail sketches.
 Sketching out your ideas on a piece of paper is simple and un-constricting.
 However, if you want to transfer than design to the computer so you can further manipulate the artwork, you must understand the program you’re working in.
-The most basic way to get your design on the computer is to simply scan it or take a picture with your phone (smart phone) and upload onto your computer.
+The most basic way to get your design on the computer is to simply scan it or take a picture with your phone (smartphone) and upload it onto your computer.
 Modern sign design is like this, except the graphic designer needs to be able to edit and manipulate every element of the design.
-Customers who already have artwork (for example: photos, logos, text) can send these files to the designer who can then use their skills and knowledge to adjust your artwork and design your sign or vehicle wrap.
+Customers who already have artwork (for example photos, logos, text) can send these files to the designer who can then use their skills and knowledge to adjust your artwork and design your sign or vehicle wrap.

 Understanding Vector and Raster Artwork

 Consider the size of a business card.
 Now think about the size of a billboard.
 There is a huge difference in size between those two products.
 The artwork (size) for the business card cannot possibly work for the billboard.
-That has everything to do with the format the artwork in the file.
-Vector artwork (a term known very well by graphic designers) is the best to work with in large-scale printing because it can it be used for small-scale printing and large-scale printing.
+That has everything to do with the format of the artwork in the file.
+Vector artwork (a term known very well by graphic designers) is the best to work within large-scale printing because it can be used for small-scale printing and large-scale printing.
 Vector artwork is created using special software programs.
 Vector art is made of points and lines; elements that scale to any size without losing clarity.
 Vector artwork is ideal and necessary for large-format printing.
 On the other hand, Raster artwork is made of tiny squares called pixels.
 Any image you look at on a screen (your phone, television or computer monitor) is a raster graphic.
 Raster graphics can absolutely work for large-format printing, but the image must be high resolution.
 Here’s a graphic to help understand vector vs. raster artwork:

 Starting your own business is a huge undertaking.
 Success does not come easily, but every successful business started out from nothing.
 In order to connect with your intended audience, it’s a game of trial and error to find what works best.
 Generating those leads and developing relationships with that audience is difficult.
 There’s nothing worse than being in business for a long time, and being repeatedly overlooked by potential customers.